directvt/vtm/doc/architecture.md

 ## TUI Modes

-The console-client communication can operate in one of two modes, either in ANSI/VT mode (for common terminal environment with plain text I/O), or in DirectVT/dtvt mode (for DirectVT-aware consoles, like as `DirectVT Gateway`).
+The vtm process instance in `Desktop Client` or `Desktop Applet` runtime mode can operate in one of two TUI modes, either in `ANSI/VT` mode, or in `DirectVT`/`dtvt` mode.

-The vtm server side (desktop server) receives inbound connections only in DirectVT mode.

 ### DirectVT Mode

-In DirectVT TUI mode, vtm process multiplexing the following primary channels:
+In DirectVT TUI mode, the vtm process, communicating with the desktop server, multiplexes the following main channels:
 - Keyboard event channel
 - Mouse event channel
 - Focus event channel